 Recent changes to the JieCang motors in the Jarvis increased its speed from 1.33” per second to a quicker 1.52” per second.
 These changes to the motors on the Jarvis also improved the desks noise level when in motion, averaging 56-57 dB.

-Like the Uplift Desk, the Jarvis features a seven-year warranty on their electronics pack.
+Like the Uplift Desk, the Jarvis features a 15-year warranty on their electronics pack.
 While the Jarvis doesn’t feature quite as many surface options, it stills boasts one of the largest assortments of top options available in the mid-range.

 What we didn’t like

 With its C frame and traditional column design, the Jarvis by Fully was the least stable JieCang frame design we’ve tested.
 While the front to back rocking test was better than the Uplift Desk, its wobble test was significantly worse.
 With wobble motions starting as early as 36” tall, the wobble became bad by 40” and would impact your work.

 Like the other JieCang frames, over lubrication is a major concern as Jarvis’s black frame turned white after only minimal use.
 A closer look at the control box raised concerns with poorly wrapped toroid cores, excessive caulk used to hold components in place and cheap plastic connections between their two-board system.